-English Language Arts (CAASPP ELA 3rd-8th) 2020-2021
+English Language Arts (CAASPP ELA 3rd-8th) 2021-2022

-- All Students: 3.3 points below the standard - English Learners: 85.62 points below the standard - Foster Youth: NA (less than required student count to produce data) - Socioeconomically Disadvantaged: 38.79 points below the standard - Unduplicated Students: 41.81 points below the standard
+- All Students: 1.1 points above the standard - English Learners: 36.5 points below the standard - Foster Youth: NA (less than required student count to produce data) - Socioeconomically Disadvantaged: 22.3 points below the standard

-Mathematics (CAASPP ELA 3rd-8th) 2020-2021
+Mathematics (CAASPP ELA 3rd-8th) 2021-2022

-• All Students: 47.9 points below the standard

-- English Learners: 116.70 points below the standard - Foster Youth: NA (less than required student count to produce data) - Socioeconomically Disadvantaged: 69.99 points below the standard - Unduplicated Students: 74.15 points below the standard

-\ Although the 2020-2021 CAASPP was a modified version, it does demonstrate a decrease in all student growth.
-Math is a significant decline in CAASPP comparables.
-The district has successfully developed reading intervention and needs to develop its mathematics.
-Additional analysis shows that a significant number of unduplicated students are struggling in ELA and Math.
+- All Students: 28.5 points below the standard - English Learners: 70.7 points below the standard - Foster Youth: NA (less than required student count to produce data) - Socioeconomically Disadvantaged: 54.4 points below the standard - The decreases in points from standard in ELA and Math in all subgroups demonstrates that all students are making progress in mastery of California state adopted standards.
+The district has successfully developed intervention programs in ELA and is making efforts in Mathematics.
+Additional analysis shows that a significant number of unduplicated student groups are struggling in ELA and Math.
 Priority should be given to the unduplicated student count.
 This data is imperative for future review of the unduplicated student groups for increased and improved services.
 The district will address these low areas and performance gaps by meeting the need of these students and addressing them through interventions and supports.
-These supports are outlined throughout the goals and action steps of the LCAP.

-\ A reflection of STAR Math data from 19/20 vs 20/21 shows scores were relatively maintained in grades 1-6.
-Grades 7-8 appear to show an increase in scores.
+These supports are outlined throughout the goals and action steps of the LCAP. - A reflection of STAR Reading data from 2022-2023 shows that students in grades 1-4 are returning to appropriate academic achievement levels of reading development.
+Grades 5-8 are identified as still needing focused interventions. - A reflection of STAR Math data from 2022-2023 shows that students in grades 1-5 are returning to appropriate academic achievement levels of mathematics development.